 Transmission and Development

 The mode of transmission of EHD in nature is via a Culicoides biting fly or midge.
 Culicoides variipennis is the most commonly incriminated vector in North America.
-A common observation in outbreaks involving large numbers of deer - as in Michigan, New Jersey and Alberta - is that they are single epizootics which do not recur.
-Die-offs involving small numbers of deer - as experienced in South Dakota and Nebraska - occur almost annually, and the disease appears to be enzootic in these areas.
-All documented outbreaks of EHD have occurred during late summer and early fall (August-October) and have ceased abruptly with the onset of frost.
+A deer must be bitten by a midge carrying the virus to become infected.
+The disease is not transmitted directly from one deer to another but must go through the insect vector.
+A common observation in outbreaks involving large numbers of deer is that they are single epizootics which do not recur.
+Die-offs involving small numbers of deer occur almost annually, and the disease appears to be enzootic in these areas.
+All documented outbreaks of EHD have occurred during late summer and early fall (August-October) and have ceased within two weeks of the onset of frost, which kills the midge.

 Experimentally, the disease can be transmitted to susceptible deer by the inoculation of virus-laden material from infected deer by subcutaneous, intramuscular, intravenous or oral routes.